logicalclocks/hopsworks-tutorials/integrations/dbt_bq/README.md

 ## <span style='color:#ff5f27'> 👨🏻‍🏫 DBT Tutorial with BigQuery </span>

+This tutorial shows you how to perform feature engineering in DBT on BigQuery, storing offline computed features in a table in BigQuery (that is mounted as an external feature group in Hopsworks) and online features in Hopsworks.
+The online features are written to Hopsworks using a Python module that is run on a DataProc cluster.
+The feature group created in Hopsworks has its offline data stored in BigQuery and its online data stored in Hopsworks online store (RonDB).

 ### <span style='color:#ff5f27'> 🏡 Cluster setup </span>

-To begin with, it's necessary to setup the Dataproc cluster.

-You need to configure an external Spark cluster to be able to interact with the Hopsworks Feature Store.
+First, you need to setup a Dataproc (Spark) cluster that will run the Python model in our DBT workflow.
+The Python model will write to the online feature store in Hopsworks.

 Navigate to **Project Settings** and then **Integrations**.
 At the bottom of the page you will find necessary files which you need to attach to your Dataproc cluster.

 ![output](images/sparkConfig.png)

-Code to create Dataproc cluster is present in `provision.sh` file.
+You can find the code to create the Dataproc cluster in `provision.sh`.

-To make `provision.sh` file executable do the next:
+To make `provision.sh` file executable, run the following command:

 `chmod +x provision.sh`

-Fill in your cluster information and then use `./provision.sh` command to start the cluster creation.
+Fill in your cluster information and then run the `./provision.sh` command.

 ### <span style='color:#ff5f27'>📡 DBT Setup </span>

-Install the BigQuery adapter running
+Install the BigQuery adapter by running
 `pip install dbt-bigquery`

 Create a new profile inside your ~/.dbt/profiles.yml file.

 ```
-{YOUR_PROJECT_NAME}:
+{YOUR_DBT_PROJECT_NAME}:
  target: dev
  outputs:
    dev: